 Guatemala is one of five countries in which FHI 360 Partners, a subsidiary of FHI 360, conducts the LEGO Playful Parenting Implementation Research Project.
 The research aims to generate insights into the implementation and scaling of global playful parenting interventions and their effects on service providers, caregivers, and children.

-FHI 360 implements the Secondary Education Quality Improvement Program, funded by the Millennium Challenge Corporation, to improve the quality and relevance of lower secondary school and ensure that students graduate and are prepared for the labor market.
-In partnership with the government agency PRONACOM and the Ministry of Education, we are strengthening professional development programs for teachers, directors and ministry advisors; developing learning communities and education networks for families, teachers and students; and building ministry capacity in data-driven decision-making to support the sustainability of reforms.
+Drawing on our experience with the Active Schools project, we implemented the Secondary Education Quality Improvement Program to improve the quality and relevance of lower secondary school education, increase graduation rates, and prepare students for the job market.
+In partnership with Guatemala’s Ministry of Education and National Competitiveness Program (PRONACOM), we strengthened professional development programs for teachers, directors and ministry advisors; developed learning communities and education networks for families, teachers and students; and enhanced the ministry’s capacity to make data-driven decisions to support the sustainability of reforms.

-In the past, FHI 360 has provided technical support to improve nutrition and food security, particularly for children under 5 years of age.
-We have also designed evidence-based interventions, strengthened links between agriculture and nutrition activities and advised on program costing to assist the government in achieving its national nutrition objectives.
+FHI 360 has also provided technical support to improve nutrition and food security, particularly for children younger than 5.
+We also designed evidence-based interventions, strengthened links between agriculture and nutrition activities, and advised on program costing to assist the government in achieving its national nutrition objectives.